-3.2 Mapping of range ecosites
+3.2 Mapping of rangeland ecosites

 The Land Resource Unit of Agriculture and Agri-Food Canada has developed a seamless digital soil map for southern Saskatchewan.
 The areas on the map are linked to databases of soil properties.
-These databases made it possible to translate the soil map into a map of range ecosites.
+These databases made it possible to translate the soil map into a map of rangeland ecosites.

-First, the database of soil series was used to determine equivalent range ecosites, by interpretation of properties such as mode of deposition, parent material texture, gleving and mottling, salinity, and erosion (see Tables 2 and 3 in Section 3.1).
-The result was the Soil Series Table (Publication 2), in which individual series can be looked up to determine the equivalent proportions of decreasers and increasers.
-These variables were used in a manual sorting process aimed at grouping similar plots.
-In either approach, types represented by fewer than 10 plots were either eliminated or combined with other types, as appropriate.
+First, the database of soil series was used to determine equivalent rangeland ecosites, by interpretation of properties such as mode of deposition, parent material texture, gleying and mottling, salinity, and erosion (see Tables 2 and 3 in Section 3.1).
+The result was the Soil Series Table (Publication 2), in which individual series can be looked up to determine the equivalent rangeland ecosite.
+However, soil maps do not show soil series directly.
+Rather, they show soil map units, which are complexes of soil series.
+Each map unit has a dominant series, and the rangeland ecosite corresponding to that series was assigned to the map unit.
+The result was the